kno3comma14/personal-posts/wasm/wasm-introduction.md

   (export "add" (func $add)))
 ```
 This code is pretty simple, it takes two parameters ```a``` and ```b```, and calculates the sum of these values.
 But don't drink too much Koolaid, we have
 to remember WASM as a **stack-based virtual machine**.
-With this idea in mind, we can describe the behavior of this operation with more details:
+With this idea in mind, we can describe the behavior of this operation in more details:
 1) We have the ```module`` expression that contains the definition of the elements that belong to a specific module.
 2) We are defining a function with the expression ```func```.
 In this case, is a function named add(The $add expression is more complex but keeps this simple at the moment).
 3) We are defining some parameters with this function using ```param``` expression and we are defining types, ```i32``` for this particular case.